 Bunny K. Solomon

 Bunny is an old-school romantic based in the UK.
-She is currently completing an MA in Creative Writing at Royal Holloway.
+She is currently completing an MA in Creative Writing in London.
 This is her first formal publication.

 Link: Personal Website

 Emma Victoria was born an old soul, because you’re destined to be one when you’re given two old-fashioned names like that.
 She grew up with a taste for folklore and history and a penchant for going into the woods to have conversations with trees.
 As an adult, she’s dedicated herself to the study of photography and art criticism, but writing fantasy is a bedfellow she just can’t give up.
 After all, it’s the only way to meet dragons.

 Lyn Weaver has been writing fanfiction for over a decade and original fiction for even longer.
 Her preferred genres are fantasy and horror, and her preferred tropes are ‘enemies to lovers’ and anything to do with identity issues.
 She won’t read a story if something bad happens to the cat.